Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 1. By train

-- Inca Trail (4 days) – must be booked several months in advance!
+- Inca Trail Trek (4 days) –book several months in advance!

 - Salkantay Trek (5 days)

-- Inca Jungle Trek (4 days) – perfect if you like the adrenaline rush
+- Inca Jungle Trek (4 days) – ideal for adrenaline junkies

 - Lares Trek (4 days)

-Can I feel altitude sickness in Aguas Calientes?
+Will I experience altitude sickness in Aguas Calientes?

-No!
-Aguas Calientes is only 6,690 foot above sea level and normally the effects of altitude can be felt from 7,545 foot above sea level.
+Aguas Calientes is only 6,690 ft above sea level and normally the effects of altitude can be felt from 7,545 ft above sea level.

-In any case, in high places, you should walk more calmly than usual to avoid suffocating quickly.
+But in any case, at high altitudes, you should always walk more slowly than usual because you get out of breath more quickly.

 Book Your Flight at the Best Price